1. Preheat the oven to 400˚F. Line a sheet pan with parchment paper. Set aside.

 5. Cut the potatoes in half lengthwise.
-Carefully scoop out the potato fillling from the shell and place into a large mixing bowl.
+Carefully scoop out the potato filling from the shell and place into a large mixing bowl.

-6. Add the sour cream, parsley, bacon, cheese, salt, and pepper to the potato and mix thoroughly.
+6. Add the sour cream, parsley, bacon, cheese, salt, and pepper to the potato.
+Mix well.

 7. Discard the bay leaf and pour the milk into the potato mixture.

-9. Return potatoes to the baking sheet and cook for 15 minutes or until the cheese is melted and the tops are lightly browned.
+9. Return potatoes to the baking sheet.
+Cook for 15 minutes or until the cheese is melted and the tops are lightly browned.

 I found that by leaving a little potato around the edge when the flesh is scooped out helps hold the potato together after the 2nd bake.